merkede/podcast-website/content/projects/Engineer_Job_Trial/index.md

 ### ML Model

-To implement our Data Science solution, I leveraged an automated PySpark regression model on Azure Databricks to deliver optimised engineer job times.
+To implement our Data Science solution, I leveraged an automated PySpark pipeline regression model on Azure Databricks to deliver optimised engineer job times.
 After evaluating multiple models, such as random forest, gradient boosting, and deep learning, I employed feature engineering to enhance the model's accuracy.
 By thoughtfully selecting and engineering these features, the model was able to deliver superior performance and provide significant value to our organization:

 - Holidays
 - Weather (incl.
 Temp, Solar Rad, Precip, Cloud Cover)